5 Reasons For Ongoing Symptoms On A Gluten-Free Diet

 4. Other Food Sensitivities or Intolerances

-Many patients experience ongoing symptoms due to other foods they are eating.
-They may have symptoms due to other food intolerances that disappear when they are eliminated from the diet.
+They may have symptoms due to other food intolerances that disappear when the particular food is eliminated from the diet.

-Symptoms can range from fatigue, “brain fog,” joint pains, migraines, rashes, digestive symptoms to many others.
+Symptoms can range from fatigue, “brain fog,” joint pains, migraines, rashes, and digestive symptoms to many others.
 Common problem foods are dairy, soy, eggs, nuts, nightshades, and corn, but any food can cause a particular person’s symptoms.

 It requires a bit of detective work on the part of the patient and practitioner to figure out what the actual culprit or culprits are, but the results can be quite rapid and dramatic once the instigating foods are found.